It may be appropriate to use in the following circumstances:

 normally gives this though sometimes early surrender penalties, market value adjustments or the existence of valuable guaranteed annuity rates mean that the CETV is less than the fund value.

 These SSAS schemes are for small groups of employees who usually have greater control over their pension benefits.
-A share of fund basis may be more appropriate than valuing the defined benefits, requiring a Pension Audit.
+A share of fund basis may be more appropriate in these schemes.

 The State Second

-Pension is defined by historic contributions and the equivalence of a CETV obtained from the DSS using Form BR20, or by a Pension Audit.
+Pension is defined by historic contributions and the equivalence of a CETV obtained from the DSS using Form BR20.

-The EPV is designed specifically to value UK pension schemes in UK divorces and dissolutions.
-It is not suitable if the pension is not a UK occupational pension scheme, or the divorce or dissolution is outside the UK.
+The Pension Audit Report is designed specifically to value UK pension schemes in UK divorces and dissolutions.
+It is not suitable if the pension is outside the UK.